Khalil-hacene/Mini-Project/README.md

 9. Number Guessing Game:
 A guessing game where players try to find a random number within a range, receiving hints (too high/low) after each attempt.

+10. Python Banking Program
+This Python banking program is a simple console application that lets users check balances, deposit, and withdraw funds with input validation.